Substra/substra/docs/local_install_skaffold.md

 ### General knowledge

 In order to install Substra, it is *recommended* to be comfortable with your package manager and to have some basic knowledge of Unix (Mac or Ubuntu/Debian) administration and network.
-It might also be useful to have a good command of Docker containers and Kubernetes orchestration.
+It might also be useful to have a good knowledge of Docker containers and Kubernetes orchestration.

 ### Hardware requirements